freeradical13/freeradical13.github.io/index.md

 <span class="formula"><span class="symbol">⌬</span></span>

 The longest linear covalently bonded chain of Hydrocarbons may be called a [backbone chain][] (or main chain or [carbon skeleton][]) from which the rest of the molecule builds off of.
-These other parts are called [side chains][] (or pendant chains or branches) and may be represented with the letter R (meaning root or remainder).
+These other parts are called [side chains][] (or pendant chains or branches).
+Both backbone chains and side chains may be represented with the letter R (or R', R'', etc. if there are multiple), meaning root or remainder.

 ### Naming Organic Compounds